genny-project/payments/docs/api.md

 | ----- | -------- | ------ | -------- | ----- |
 | account.id | Assembly | string | true | ID of the payment method the user is wanting to use. |
 | amount | Assembly | string | true | Value of the item in cents |

+---

+### Delete bank account
+Removes a bank account from the system

+`DELETE /:provider/bank-accounts/:id`

+---

+### Delete card account
+Removes a card account from the system

+`DELETE /:provider/card-accounts/:id`

+---